"Greetings. We bow to your divinity."

 Mary NurrieStearns has meditated and practiced yoga since 1991.
 An advanced level yoga teacher, Mary says, "The yogic path is incredible.
 It weaves its way through the body, mind and spirit, and leads us into the realization of who we are as spiritual beings.
 Along the way, we discover true contentment and acquire a healthy body."
 She tells her students, "Be faithful to your practice and yoga will transform your life."
 Mary has discovered that being relaxed feels wonderful.
 While this may sound obvious, as one of the many who has suffered from anxiety and emotional trauma, she didn't know what it was like to be at peace deep inside.
 Then yoga grew strong roots in her and changed all that.

 Mary has over four decades of professional experience in mental health and maintains a counseling practice in Tulsa Oklahoma.
 She is author of numerous articles on psycho-spiritual growth, co-author of "Yoga for Anxiety," "Yoga for Emotional Trauma", "Yoga Mind, Peaceful Mind" and co-editor of "Soulful Living".
-Former editor of "Personal Transformation" magazine, she has produced transformational CD audios on the healing practices of compassion and meditation and DVDs on yoga for emotional trauma and anxiety.
+Former editor of "Personal Transformation" magazine, she has produced transformational audios on the healing practices of compassion and meditation and educational video's on yoga for emotional trauma and anxiety.
 She teaches yoga, mindfulness and meditation, presents seminars across the United States and co-leads, with her husband, transformational meditation and yoga retreats.
+A long-time student of Zen Master Thich Nhat Hanh, she credits the meditative practices of yoga with profound healing.

 A quiet person at heart, she lives in a wooded area near Tulsa with her husband and pets, amidst the animals of the forest.